A new tree running spot close to the Kanto region | Locals ski to their heart's content at Yuzawa Nakazato

 "Nakazato is a slope that can be enjoyed by skiers of all levels, from beginners to advanced.
 I often come to Nakazato when it snows and I want to ski with a group of friends.
 My friends are all different types, from skiers to snowboarders, and not everyone likes to ski hard, so I can teach them on the Joyful Course and let them experience the joy of skiing in powder on a wide range of giant skis.
 I think the charm of Nakazato is that even members of different levels can have fun together."

-However, there is more to this ski resort than just that.
-If you visit on a snowy day during the peak season, you will immediately understand its appeal.
+But that's not all this ski resort has to offer.
+If you visit on a snowy day during peak season, you'll quickly discover its charm.

 Riders who skied this time

-is a unique rider who mainly skis in the Minamiuonuma and Yuzawa areas of Niigata Prefecture and is an advanced-level snowboarder.
+Skis mainly in the Minamiuonuma and Yuzawa areas of Niigata Prefecture, and is an unusual rider who is an advanced-level skier as well as a snowboarder.

-also skis in the Minamiuonuma and Yuzawa areas.
-He is not limited to ski resorts, but also frequents the backcountry and focuses on filming.
+Also skis in the Minamiuonuma and Yuzawa areas.
+He is active not only at ski resorts but also frequently visits the backcountry, mainly for filming.

 ■Information